SergiMoreno/Celeste2D/README.md

 # Celeste2D
 University project about programming a 2D videogame using C++.
 All necessary assets such as levels or music can be found on the project folder.
+In info.txt there is the information related to gameplay.

 ## Team members
 David Cano Cañardo @Canicula656 \